muninn-hall/muninn-hall.com-website/docs/Moderation-Bots/overview.md

 ---
 Moderation bots on Matrix are most commonly used for protecting rooms.
 Their core functionality is to synchronize server and user bans via policy rooms across the whole community they are deployed to.
 However, as time goes on, the demmands and necessities have grown and so have the capabilities of bots.
-Today, some bots offer functionality that goes well beyond the basics an can make your own, as well as the life of your staff a lot easier.
+Today, some bots offer functionality that goes well beyond the basics and can make your own, as well as the life of your staff a lot easier.

 ## Bots for me and my staff

-Moderationbots can be a great complementary T&S tool, not only for room level duties, but also for tasks that usually require admin access to the Matrix server, such as:
+Moderation bots can be a great complementary T&S tool, not only for room level duties, but also for tasks that usually require admin access to the Matrix server, such as:
 * suspending/deactivating user accounts
 * shutting down rooms
 * receiving and processing reports